 The Group, like all companies with securities listed on European securities exchanges, was required by European Union directives to adopt international financial reporting standards (IFRS) as of January 1, 2005, with retroactive effect to January 1, 2004.
 Given that there are material differences between IFRS applicable in 2004 ("2004 IFRS") and IFRS applicable in 2005 ("EU-IFRS"), the Group's results for 2005 are not directly comparable to its results for 2004.
-For a summary of the material differences between 2004 IFRS and EU-IFRS, investors should refer to the audited consolidated financial statements as of December 31, 2005 and for the years ended December 31, 2005 and December 31, 2005 and for the years ended December 31, 2005 and December 31, 2005 and for the years ended December 31, 2005 and December 31, 2004 have been prepared in accordance with IFRS.
+For a summary of the material differences between 2004 IFRS and EU-IFRS, investors should refer to the audited consolidated financial statements as of December 31, 2005 and December 31, 2004 incorporated by reference herein.
+The audited consolidated financial statements as of December 31, 2005 and December 31, 2005 and for the years ended December 31, 2005 and December 31, 2004 have been prepared in accordance with IFRS.